MarcialRosales/rabbitmq-auditor/README.md

   - Enforce the configured plan across new created vhosts while Policy enforcer is running
   - Enforce the configured plan when a policy changes (except for policies on the root vhost)

-To enable automatic policy enforcement, edit application.yml and set this property ``plan.enforce-mode: automatic`` or pass the following JVM parameter ``-DPOLICYENFORCER_MODE=automatic``.
+To enable automatic policy enforcement, edit application.yml and set this property ``plan.enforce-mode: automatic`` or pass the following JVM parameter ``-DPLAN_ENFORCE_MODE=automatic``.

 <b>Manual Policy Enforcer</b></p>
 On this mode, the Policy Enforcer will only intervene when the administrator requests it.
 This means that a user can create a not compliant policy.
 It also means vhosts are not automatically created without a compliant policy.
 It is the responsibility of the administrator to enforce them.